AscensionGameDev/Intersect-Assets/README.md

 # Free 2D Fantasy MMORPG Assets
 A complete collection of sprites, tilesets, animations, interface elements, sounds, music, tools and more for creating free 2d mmorpgs using the Intersect game engine.

 This pack originated when [George at AGD](https://www.ascensiongamedev.com/profile/20-george/) released his [16x16 game assets](https://www.ascensiongamedev.com/topic/742-16x16-custom-assets/).
-Shortly after, [PixelFox at AGD](https://www.ascensiongamedev.com/profile/264-pixelfox/) released some [sprites, aniamtions, and more](https://www.ascensiongamedev.com/topic/740-small-fantasy-resources/) that all fit together extremely well.
+Shortly after, [PixelFox at AGD](https://www.ascensiongamedev.com/profile/264-pixelfox/) released some [sprites, animations, and more](https://www.ascensiongamedev.com/topic/740-small-fantasy-resources/) that all fit together extremely well.
 A short fundraiser was held at AGD and we were able to commission more tiles, characters, and much more from [Zetasis](https://www.ascensiongamedev.com/profile/13-zetasis/) and [Murdoc](https://www.ascensiongamedev.com/profile/3-xenogene/).

 We continued by commissioning a UI design from [Aesthetic at AGD](https://www.ascensiongamedev.com/profile/377-aesthetic/) and then proceeded to locate items, animations, sounds, and music with loose licensing restrictions from across the net.